EmmanuelDemey/codelab-elastic/step0/README.md

 * Open your browser at http://localhost to check if the application is available

-* You can also access to the RES API.
+* You can also access to the REST API.
 Here are the differents URLs we have.

   * GET http://localhost:8080/rest/products
   * GET http://localhost:8080/rest/fake/url returning 404
-  * GET http://localhost:8080/rest/long/task returing 200 after 5s
+  * GET http://localhost:8080/rest/long/task returning 200 after 5s
   * GET http://localhost:8080/rest/weather calling an external service

-* In the previous docker-compose file, we also defined everything need to start our logs management system.
+* In the previous docker-compose file, we also defined everything needed to start our logs management system.
   * Have a look to the response of GET http://localhost:9200 to check if the Elasticsearch cluster is UP
   * Go to http://localhost:5601 to check if the Kibana UI is available.